podio/podio-dotnet/README.markdown

 This is the .NET Client for accessing the Podio API.

-This client currently covers all the API methods in the following areas:
+This client currently covers the API methods in the following areas:

 - Items
 - Applications